9.4. Class Development

 • Make the best possible class without worrying about how the class will be used

-• What services/operations should the class naturally provide?
+• What services or operations should the class naturally provide?

-• What data does the class need to maintain to provide the desired services?
+• What data must the class maintain to provide the desired services?

 • "Shopping list" features (explained below) for general, low-level classes; narrow features for specialized classes